Domestic Violence/Civil Protection Orders

 What are the consequences if an order is knowingly violated?

-If the police are made aware of a violation, the violator is subject to mandatory arrest.
+If the police are made aware of a violation, the violator may subject to mandatory arrest.
 They will face possible criminal charges or contempt of court.
 If an assault or reckless endangerment occurs in the process of the violation, the violator is subject to a Class C Felony charge.